Inside Chris Pratt and Katherine Schwarzenegger's Wedding in California

 "It was classic and romantic," the source said.
 "Everything was beautiful and elegant.
 Guests were seated on long wooden pews which lined the rows."

-The bride wore a strapless Giorgio Armana white dress with a long train and the groom sported a dark suit by the designer.
+The bride wore a strapless Giorgio Armani white dress with a long train and the groom sported a dark suit by the designer.

 "The train was so big she was laughing about it because she needed help as she walked," the source said.
 "She looked so excited to see Chris and had a huge smile on her face.
 Chris was in a dark suit along, with his son Jack who stayed close by his side."